IanPeake/FatMaxxer/README.md

 Threshold settings are 5%, 25% and "Auto".
 The "Auto" setting uses a threshold of 5% when HR > 90 BPM and 25% when HR < 85 BPM.

-FatMaxxer now provides experimental 10s ECG snapshot around all detected artifacts when Developer mode is enabled: (http://www.muscleoxygentraining.com/2021/07/ecg-artifact-strips-from-fatmaxxer-guide.html).
+FatMaxxer now provides a 10 second ECG snapshot (H10 only, TBC) around all detected artifacts when Developer mode is enabled: (http://www.muscleoxygentraining.com/2021/07/ecg-artifact-strips-from-fatmaxxer-guide.html).
 A test segment (segment 0) is recorded at 10s elapsed time.

 ## Testing ##